topkecleon/telegram-bot-bash/doc/6_reference.md

 ```

 ##### jssh_updateDB
 Update/Add content of an ARRAY into a jsshDB file.
-ARRAY name must be declared with "declare -A ARRAY" before calling updateDB.
+ARRAY name must be declared with `declare -A ARRAY` before calling updateDB.
 "DB" file MUST exist or nothing is written.

 Note: Existing content not in ARRAY is kept in file.